A Decolonial Ecology with Malcom Ferdinand and Shela Sheikh

 Talk with Malcom Ferdinand and Shela Sheikh

 A civil and environmental engineer and a doctor in political philosophy, Malcom Ferdinand is the author of A Decolonial Ecology: Thinking from the Caribbean World (Polity Books, 2021).
-He will discuss with Lecturer Shela Sheikh ongoing political actions and art practices that attempt to open up avenues for a post-toxic and post-colonial world.
+He will discuss with Lecturer Shela Sheikh ongoing political actions and art practices that attempt to open up avenues for a post-colonial world.

 Born and raised in Martinique, Malcom Ferdinand is a civil and environmental engineer from University College London and a doctor in political philosophy from Université Paris Diderot.
 He is currently a researcher in the fields of political ecology and environmental humanities at the Centre National de la Recherche Scientifique and based at the University Paris Dauphine-PSL.
 He is the author of Une écologie décoloniale (2019), of which an English translation is available under the title A Decolonial Ecology: Thinking from the Caribbean World (Polity Books, 2021).